Gaming12846/TrollPlus/README.md

 # TrollPlus

 Have you always wanted to troll your friends in Minecraft and watch their reactions?
 Then you've come to the right place!
 This plugin allows you to troll them in different ways.

 ## Features

 ### Troll menu

-- **Fully customisable language configuration** - You can translate every message, description and item name into the language of your choice
+- **Fully customizable language configuration** - You can translate every message, description and item name into the language of your choice
 - **Blocklist** - Protect players from having the troll command executed on them
 - **Invsee** - Open the target inventory